-If anyone qualifies as woom’s head elf during the month of December, it’s assembly and quality control manager Sam Frost.
+Assembly and quality control manager Sam Frost is woom’s friendly drill sergeant.
 Serious but funny, demanding but always quick to recognize an employee’s hard work, Sam is the person who makes sure everything at woom is running smoothly and that customer expectations are met.

-Dave Norris, woom’s marketing elf—erm, that is, manager—says that Sam’s high standards also apply to Sam himself.
+Dave Norris, woom’s marketing manager, says that Sam’s high standards also apply to Sam himself.
 “The one day he was late,” Dave says, “he proactively gave himself an official write-up and even had it signed.”

-Poking fun at Sam is all in a good day’s work, but Sam’s strict interpretation of quality is exactly what defines woom bikes for many of our customers.
+Poking fun at Sam is all in a good day’s work here at woom, but Sam’s strict interpretation of quality is exactly what defines woom bikes for many of our customers.
 More than any single feature—whether it’s woom’s small-hand reach brakes or lightweight frames or meticulous research in kid-friendly design—woom bikes are known for being well-made.